MikeRatcliffe/Recipes/recipes/90-second-keto-bread.md

 4. Tap on the counter a few times to remove air bubbles.
 5. Microwave for 90 seconds.
 6. When cool, cut in half widthwise.
-7. Place in a toaste.
+7. Place in a toaster.
 8. Serve just like bread with any toppings.

 ## based on